 EfCCNa also welcomes proposals for workshops.
 These are interactive presentations on clinical aspects of care, educational topics, simulations of clinical settings or demonstrations of tools or devices.
 Also debate sessions on controversial topics are open for submission.
 Please see this page for more information and instructions.

-Abstract submission deadline - on-time abstracts
+Abstract submission deadline (23:59:59 CET)

 In order to attract the best abstracts to the EfCCNa Congress we are awarding three prizes for the best written abstracts and one prize for the best poster.
 The winners of the EfCCNa Best Abstract Award and the EfCCNa Best Poster Award will be entitled to a free registration for the next EfCCNa Congress.